MRU-MACO-1501-202204-002/laborials/laborial-11-debugging.md

 def test_with(angle: float, velocity: float) -> None:
     """
-    Use a known working scenario to test calculate_landing_point
+    See whether calculate_landing_point returns
+    a value close enough to an expected distance.

     :param angle: launch angle for scenario, in degrees
     :param velocity: velocity for scenario, in m/s